There are hundreds of ways to promote a self-published book.

 If you decide to enroll in KDP Select, make sure you use the additional promotional means that Amazon allows.

-Use your KDP free book days to try to give away your book for free, set up countdown deals, and if your budget can afford it, use Amazon Ads.
+Use your KDP free book days to try to give away your book, set up countdown deals, and, if your budget allows, use Amazon Ads.

 Also, don’t forget to set up your Amazon author page.